Ingenio-ARC/MySQL-Query-Tool/README.md

 3. Open `http://localhost:8000/mysql_query_tool.php` in your browser.

+Visual flair (dark mode):
+- A lightweight starfield runs only in dark mode.
+- Most stars drift in the same direction to mimic a night sky.
+- A subset of subtly bluish stars move the opposite way; their count reflects the latest query's total row impact (rows returned for SELECTs, affected rows for INSERT/UPDATE/DELETE), capped to avoid excess.
+- The total number of stars is limited by a global cap to protect performance.

 Security notes:
 - This tool is intentionally small and not hardened.
 Do not expose it to untrusted networks.
 - Running arbitrary SQL can modify or delete data.
 Use caution.